João Silva (footballer, born 1990): Club career

 Born in Vila das Aves, Santo Tirso, Silva joined the youth system of local C.D.
 Aves at the age of 10.
-He eventually made his professional debut for the club during the 2009–10 season, with the northerners in the Segunda Liga, and made an immediate impact by finishing as the league's second top scorer with 14 goals as the team finished comfortably in mid-table.
+He eventually made his professional debut for the club during the 2009–10 season, with the northerners in the Segunda Liga, and made an immediate impact by finishing as the league's second highest scorer with 14 goals as the team finished comfortably in mid-table.

 Silva signed for Premier League side Everton on a three-year contract for an undisclosed fee, on 9 June 2010.
 In the last hours of the following transfer window, without having made any official appearances with the Toffees, he returned to Portugal, joining U.D.
 Leiria on loan.
 On 14 May 2011, the last matchday of the campaign, he scored two of his four goals in the Primeira Liga for the team, in a 3–3 away draw against S.L.
 Benfica.

 For 2011–12, Silva continued on loan and in his country's top division, joining Vitória de Setúbal.
 He scored in his first competitive game, a 2–1 home win over F.C.
 Paços de Ferreira, netting in the 91st minute.
 On 31 January 2012, he was recalled from his loan.

 On 9 July 2012, Silva joined PFC Levski Sofia on a three-year deal.
 He made his official debut ten days later, as a substitute in a UEFA Europa League qualifying match against FK Sarajevo.

 Released by Levski in summer 2013, Silva took his game to Italy, where he represented A.S.
 Bari and U.S. Città di Palermo, the first club from Serie B and the second in the Serie A. He left the latter on 26 August 2015, signing a one-year contract with Paços de Ferreira the following day.

 Silva returned to the Italian second tier in January 2016, remaining there until June 2017 in service of US Avellino 1912 and US Salernitana 1919.
 He moved back to his country subsequently, with C.D.
 Feirense.
 He scored only 13 competitive goals in a two-year spell, being relegated from the main division in 2019.

 Silva competed in China the following years, with Nantong Zhiyun FC, Zibo Cuju FC (League One) and Hebei FC (Super League).
 He returned to Portugal in September 2022, with the 32-year-old signing a one-year deal with C.F.
 Estrela da Amadora.
 Having helped the side to return to the top flight, he left as a free agent.

 On 12 September 2023, Silva joined Super League Greece 2 club Ionikos FC.
 He then had a brief spell in the Bahraini Premier League with Al-Ahli Club (Manama).

 Silva subsequently returned to Portugal and its second division, where he had one-season stints with newly promoted F.C.
 Felgueiras and Lusitânia FC.